ShanshanLi-cobo/cobo-waas2-java-sdk/docs/EstimatedFixedFee.md

 # EstimatedFixedFee

 The estimated transaction fee based on the fixed fee model.
-For more details about the fixed fee model, see [Fee models](https://www.cobo.com/developers/v2/guides/transactions/estimate-fees#fee-models).

 ## Properties